 To supplement this, Nissan also conducted training to ensure awareness of information sharing and cooperation among the relevant departments.
 Every year, Nissan also works to enhance its responsiveness to earthquake disasters through advance risk estimates carried out by each of the company's divisions.
-Utilizing the PDCA cycle, disaster measures will be enhanced to address additional issues raised during training and in response to recent changes in the government's anticipated seismic scale announcements.
+The company will enhance its disaster measures by applying the PDCA cycle to training based on newly emerging issues and recent changes in the government's anticipated seismic scale announcements.